 What can you do to protect your workplace from violent incidents?
-Get advice from Business Know-How’s Crime & Security columnist Paul Davis.

 According to OSHA, more than two million workers are victims of workplace violence each year.
 Some workers are at increased risk, OSHA notes, such as workers who handle money with the general public and those who work alone or in small groups.

-Workplace violence is defined as any act of physical violence, threats of physical violence, harassment, intimidation and any disruptive behavior that occurs in the workplace.
+Workplace violence is defined as any act of physical violence, threats of physical violence, harassment, intimidation, and any disruptive behavior that occurs in the workplace.

 You should take stock of your work environment.
 If there is evidence of anxiety, frustration and low morale, you should try to alleviate the tense atmosphere.
-Treat your employees with dignity and respect and insist that employees treat other in the same fashion.
+Treat your employees with dignity and respect and insist that employees treat others in the same fashion.
 Make it known that inappropriate behavior will not be tolerated.
 State that goal in writing and post it on the premises.

 Workplace violence, like any crime, can occur anywhere, anytime.
 But with a good Workplace Violence Plan, you can perhaps avoid a violent confrontation in the workplace that would be bad for your employees, bad for your customers, and bad for business.